nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ## Who ConnectCare Is For

 ConnectCare caters to the needs of social workers juggling high caseloads, providing a solution that streamlines client management processes.
 This application is ideal for both new and experienced users, offering intuitive features that prioritize efficiency, accuracy, and productivity.
-Whether you're a seasoned professional or new to social work practice, ConnectCare is designed to enhance your workflow and elevate your client management experience..
-It prioritizes keyboard shortcuts, eliminating the need to constantly switch between keyboard and mouse.
-This focus on keyboard navigation translates to:
+Whether you're a seasoned professional or new to social work practice, ConnectCare is designed to enhance your workflow and elevate your client management experience.
+Furthermore, ConnectCare boasts a range of benefits that directly address the challenges faced by social workers, including:

 * Increased Efficiency: Spend less time navigating the software and more time directly helping clients.
 * Reduced Errors: Minimize the possibility of errors caused by switching between input methods.